 - meet the requirements in the standards (for example, not an open fire or an unflued combustion heater)

-- are not electric heaters (if the required heating capacity for the main living room is over 2.4 kW), and
+- are not electric heaters (heat pumps are acceptable) if the required heating capacity for the main living room is over 2.4 kW, and

 - have a total heating capacity that's at least 90% of what you need to meet the required heating capacity.

-If the existing heater is a woodburner, it will likely have a label stating the heat output.
-Landlords can also check manufacturer's information or council records for information on the heat output of their woodburner.
+If an existing heater is a woodburner, it will likely have a label stating the heat output.
+Landlords can also check the manufacturer's information or council records for information on the heat output of their woodburner.

 Central heating will meet the standard as long as:

-- it provides heat directly to the living room (eg through vents or radiators)
+- it provides heat directly to the living room (e.g. through vents, ducts or radiators)

 - it meets the required heating capacity.